 Aligned with state and common core standards, the Albright-Knox’s educational approach will introduce you to how art can ignite curiosity, foster critical-thinking skills, and help you to think creatively about interdisciplinary links to your curriculum.

-Starting in early 2020, the museum will offer quarterly workshops to active Pre-K–12 teachers and administrators at Albright-Knox Northland, a project space at 612 Northland Avenue in Buffalo.
+We offer quarterly workshops to active Pre-K–12 teachers and administrators at Albright-Knox Northland, a project space at 612 Northland Avenue in Buffalo.
 These workshops will use artworks on view and reproductions of artworks from the museum’s collection to inspire curriculum development and encourage critical and creative thinking in student learning using Visual Thinking Strategies.

 Who: The museum offers workshops to local schools and districts for groups of up to 20 active Pre-K–12 teachers and administrators.